rinkp/official-library-php-email-parser/README.txt

 requests submitted to the original repository merged in, as well as other additional features, some submitted directly to my fork.

-In contrast to the original, this fork now has hard dependencies on the mbstring and IMAP PHP extensions.
+In contrast to the original, this fork has a hard dependency on the mb_string PHP extension.

 The original readme is below.